SohamD242/text-to-SQLquery/README.md

 # AtliQ Fashion Studios: Natural Language to SQL Database Interface
+## End-to-End LLM project for a Retail domain

 Welcome to AtliQ Fashion Studios, an end-to-end project that leverages Google PaLM and LangChain to create an intelligent system that converts natural language questions into SQL queries, executes them on a MySQL database, and returns the results.
 This project is ideal for store managers and analysts who need quick answers to questions about inventory, sales, and discounts.